-• Travel costs for the PI(s) to present project information or disseminate project results at one DOD Meeting (such as a PRARP In-Progress Review meeting, Military Health System Research Symposium, or other appropriate DOD-sponsored meeting) during the period of performance.
-For planning purposes, it should be assumed that the meeting will be held in year two of the award in the National Capital Area.
-These travel costs are in addition to those allowed for annual scientific/technical meetings.
+- Travel costs for the PI(s) to present project information or disseminate project results at one DOD Meeting (such as a PRARP In-Progress Review meeting, Military Health System Research Symposium, or other appropriate DOD-sponsored meeting) during the period of performance.
+For planning purposes, it should be assumed that the meeting will be held in year 3 of the award in the National Capital Area.
+These travel costs are in addition to those allowed for annual scientific/technical meetings. - Costs to hold one community input meeting with facilitated discussion, to provide feedback to the research team from the community to refine the research design and strategy.